ISA-tools/isa-api/docs/studydesigncreation.rst

 Taking into account the specifics of Data Acquisition events dependent on methodology and technology
 ----------------------------------------------------------------------------------------------------

-The Assay 'topology modifiers' functions (such as ```MSAssayTopologyModifiers```  for Mass Spectrometry based assays or  ```DNASeqAssayTopologyModifiers``` for DNA sequence assays) are present to support specific branching or pooling events affecting the underlying experimental graph.
+The Assay 'topology modifiers' functions (such as ```MSAssayTopologyModifiers```  for Mass Spectrometry based assays or  ```DNASeqAssayTopologyModifiers``` for DNA sequence assays) are present to support specific branching or pooling events affecting the underlying experimental graph, which we aim to represent with ISA objects.
 Depending on the assay and the technology used to acquire data, the number of 'hinge points' may vary but the basic principle remains the same.
 Some are common to all: for instance, irrespective of the technique, one may carry out several data acquisition on the same input material (technical replication).
 On the other hand, when using a technique such as mass spectrometry an range of setting may be set by the operators, such as the type of injections modes, the type of acquisition modes.
 When using sequencing technology, different instruments may be used, libraries may be prepared as single or paired ends.
 The 'Topology Modifiers' method in the ISA-API allows to specify those in a flexible yet generic way.